Radiance Of The Seas Review and Specifications

 - Cascades Restaurant (1110-seat aft Dining Room, with two smaller private dining rooms: 30-seat Tides and 102-seat Breakers)

-- Chops Grille (90-seat specialty restaurant; reservations recommended)
+- Chops Grille (90-seat speciality restaurant; reservations recommended)

-- Giovanni’s Table (Italian specialty restaurant; reservations recommended)
+- Giovanni’s Table (Italian speciality restaurant; reservations recommended)

 - Chefs Table (14-seat gourmet dining room)

 - Park Cafe (deli restaurant; complimentary - serves the Solarium area)

 - Rita’s Cantina (84-seat Mexican speciality restaurant)